God Thinks of You

 Benefits of participating in a support group may include:

-David Heflin is the founder and president of Broken and Mended.
+David Heflin is the founder, former board president, and current executive director of Broken and Mended.
 He is married to Katie and has three kids.
-David has been a preacher for 18 years and founded Broken and Mended in 2018 after being inspired by his own battle with chronic pain to connect other hurting people to Jesus and each other.
+David was a preacher for over 20 years until he stepped down to work full time for Broken and Mended in March of 2025.
+He founded Broken and Mended in 2018 after being inspired by his own battle with chronic pain to connect other hurting people to Jesus and each other.
 David has a B.A. in Bible from Oklahoma Christian University and a Master of Arts in Religion from Azusa Pacific University.
 He resides in Woodward, OK.

 Listen on Apple Podcasts, Spotify, RSS Feed.